A Probabilistic State Space Model for Joint Inference from Differential Equations and Data: Problem setting

 and satisfies the initial condition $\vec{x}(t_0) = \vec{x}_0 \in \mathbb{R}^d$.
 The vector field $f: \mathbb{R}^d \times \mathbb{R}^\ell \rightarrow \mathbb{R}^d$ is assumed to be autonomous, which is no loss of generality (e.g.~\cite{kramer2020stable}) but simplifies the notation.
 The \emph{latent force} $u: [t_0, t_{\max}] \rightarrow \mathbb{R}^\ell$ parametrizes $f$ and shall be unknown.

-SIR-type models (e.g.~\citep{giordano2020modelling}) are the canonical choice of mechanistic model class to describe the evolution of the COVID-19 pandemic.
+SIR-type models (e.g.~\citep{giordano2020modelling}) are a common choice to describe the evolution of the COVID-19 pandemic.
 In SIR-type models, a population partitions into a discrete set of compartments.
 The differential equation then describes the transition of counts of individuals between these compartments.
 For example, the SIRD model \cite{hethcote} formulates the transitions between {{s}usceptible}, {{i}nfectious}, {{r}ecovered}, and {{d}eceased} people as

 governed by {contact rate} $\beta(t): [t_0, t_{\max}] \to [0, 1]$, {recovery rate} $\gamma \in [0, 1]$, and {mortality rate} $\eta \in [0, 1]$ (Figure \ref{fig:sird_flowchart}). $S$, $I$, $R$, and $D$ evolve over time, but the total population $P$ (as the sum of the compartments) is assumed to remain constant.
 In this context, the contact rate $\beta(t)$ is the latent force and varies over time (in the notation from Eq.~\eqref{eq:general_vector_field}, $\beta$ is $u$).
 A time-varying contact rate provides a model for the impact of governmental measures on the dynamics of the pandemic.
-For simplicity, we will assume that $\gamma$ and $\eta$ are fixed and known.
+The experiments in Section \ref{sec:experiments} isolate the impact of the contact rate on the course of the infection counts, by assuming that $\gamma$ and $\eta$ are fixed and known.
+The method is by no means restricted to inference over a single latent force, as will also be shown in Section \ref{subsec:exp_simulated}.
 In this SIRD setting, the goal is to infer an (approximate) joint posterior over $\beta(t)$ and the dynamics of $S(t)$, $I(t)$, $R(t)$, and $D(t)$ as well as to use the reconstructed dynamics to extrapolate into the future.
 Section \ref{sec:method} explains the conceptual details, Section \ref{sec:related_work} distinguishes the method from related work, and Section \ref{sec:experiments} evaluates the performance.